jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Common Glossary and FAQ of Keywords and Effects

 Here is the list of the most common recurring keywords, powers or terms that are listed but not always defined on the card.
-This
+This list is also being updated to include general FAQs about some of these keywords.

 #  [Absorption History](https://www.upperdeckblog.com/2019/07/h-a-m-m-e-r-time/)